New IA and content structure for a care management platform

 Having the lists of collected issues and my assumptions, I began to turn intangible insights into tangible doodles...

 There were so many problems in the visual design, information architecture, and overall user experience that it was obvious that a comprehensive overhaul was needed.
-Having the lists of collected issues and my assumptions, I began to turn intangible insights into tangible sketches.
+Having the lists of collected issues, I began to turn intangible insights into tangible sketches.
 After several iterations, I put the ideas together in the wireframes.

 Solution